 Relations between Switzerland and Ireland have traditionally been good.
 Both countries pursue similar interests in human rights policy.
-Talks about the OSCE chairmanship-in-office and lively cultural exchanges further strengthen the connections between the two countries.
+The two countries also maintain lively cultural exchanges.

 Bilateral relations Switzerland–Ireland

 With regard to multilateral issues, Switzerland and Ireland are often among the like-minded states.
 The consistent and lasting protection of human rights is a foreign policy priority for both countries.
 Their double taxation agreement was revised in January 2012 to simplify economic relations.

 The Irish economy has been recovering steadily since 2014 thanks to increasing export growth after the financial crisis.
 In 2016, Ireland was the fastest growing EU economy.
 Trade between Switzerland and Ireland amounted to around CHF 8.6 billion in 2016.
 Switzerland has long run a high trade deficit with Ireland.
 The main goods categories are bulk chemicals, pharmaceutical products and machinery.

 Researchers and artists from Ireland can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).

 There are strong cultural ties between the two countries.
 A number of Swiss writers and artists live and work in Ireland.
 The Swiss embassy in Dublin and Pro Helvetia support numerous cultural events with Swiss participation in Ireland, including film, music and literature festivals.

 Swiss nationals in Ireland

 According to the Statistics on the Swiss Abroad, 1577 Swiss nationals were living in Ireland at the end of 2016.

 History of bilateral relations